Posttraumatic Stress Disorder

 - Physical symptoms – fatigue, headaches and/or GI disturbance

-The National Health and Medical Research Council treatment guidelines state that the recommended first line treatment is trauma-focused therapy.
-Clinical research shows a high level of effectiveness in the reduction of anxiety following this treatment.
+The National Health and Medical Research Council treatment guidelines state that the recommended first line treatment for Posttraumatic Stress Disorder is trauma-focused therapy.
+Clinical research shows a high level of effectiveness in the reduction of symptoms following this treatment.